-Jeopardy is a well-known trivia game that tests its players’ knowledge on various categories.
+Jeopardy is a well-known trivia game that tests its players’ knowledge in various categories.
 It is a popular choice of activity for bridal showers.
-Bridal jeopardy asks questions about the bride, the groom, their relationship, the wedding, and pop culture.
+Bridal Jeopardy asks questions about the bride, the groom, their relationship, the wedding, and pop culture.

 Below is a list of 60 questions you can include in your game of bridal jeopardy, followed by an explanation of the mechanics of the game.
 Lastly, tips for smooth and successful facilitation of the game are also given.

 - What is her favorite food?

 - What is her exact time and place of birth?

 - What is her sun, moon, and rising sign?

 - What middle school did she attend?

 - What was her favorite subject in high school?